-This case arises out of the Statis' investment of "more than one billion dollars in the development of" oil and gas fields in Kazakhstan.
+This case arises from the Statis' investment of "more than one billion dollars in the development of" oil and gas fields in Kazakhstan.
 Stati, 302 F. Supp.
-3d at 192.2 In 2006 and 2007, the Statis funded their Kazakh oilfield operations through the sale to Noteholders of more than \$400 million in publicly-traded, secured loan Notes.
-Am.
-Compl. ¶ 14.
+3d at 192.2 In 2006 and 2007, the Statis funded those oilfield operations through the sale to Noteholders of more than \$400 million in publicly-traded, secured loan Notes.
+Compl. ¶ 16.3

 Between 2008 and 2010, Kazakhstan expropriated the Statis' oilfield facilities, causing hundreds of millions of dollars in damages.
 See Stati, 302 F. Supp.
 3d at 192.
-By 2010,
+This led the Statis to file an arbitration claim in July 2010 in the SCC under the Energy Charter Treaty.
+Id.
+The Statis argued that Kazakhstan had "engaged in a campaign of harassment and illegal acts" that ultimately led to the expropriation of their assets.
+Id.